2014–15 Auburn Tigers women's basketball team

 The 2014–15 Auburn Tigers women's basketball team represented Auburn University during the 2014–15 NCAA Division I women's basketball season.
-The Tigers, led by third year head coach Terri Williams-Flournoy, played their home games at Auburn Arena and were a members of the Southeastern Conference.
+The Tigers, led by third-year head coach Terri Williams-Flournoy, played their home games at Auburn Arena and were members of the Southeastern Conference.
 They finished the season 12–17, 3–13 in SEC play to finish in thirteenth place.
 They advanced to the second round of the SEC women's tournament, where they lost Texas A&M.